Playing Chicken with the Afterlife

 I looked at them directly and said (in my head), “Hey!
 I’m not intimidated by anything in real life.
 I’m certainly not going to be intimidated or frightened by something that’s in my own head!
 So piss off!”

 It was kind of comical, actually.
 There I was, mentally yelling at demons in my head, perfectly, logically, intellectually aware of how insane it was.
-And yes, I couldn’t say for sure if I was completely imagining them or if they were “really there” in the astral plane.
+I couldn’t say for sure if I was completely imagining them or if they were “really there” in the astral plane.
 For certain, I was not dreaming.
+I was absolutely awake.

 I sensed Kenneth was there, somewhere, even though I couldn’t see him, and I said, “I was really looking forward to hearing more about your life, but not if you’re going to try to f&*@ with my head.”
 (I wasn’t about to take flak from what was possibly merely a figment of my own imagination!)